AxiSEMunity/AxiSEM3D/examples/11_wave_visualization_Moon/README.md

 ## Usage

-In order to create the images of the simulation for a video, one has to run the codes labeled “stations_processing.py” and “png_creation_seismo.py”.
-To get the video, one has to run the block “Generate Video Stations” in the notebook 'combine_png.ipynb'
+In order to create the images of the simulation for a video, one has to run the codes labeled 'stations_processing.py' and 'png_creation_seismo.py'.
+To get the video, one has to run the block 'Generate Video Stations' in the notebook 'combine_png.ipynb'

 Before running the code, one has to adapt the name of the simulation in the Python code such as:
 ```python